jcreedcmu/workbench-doc/workbench-doc.md

 permissions to take actions on behalf of the user (e.g. making commits) is a separate, optional choice if the user wishes to use the github version control integration features of the workbench.

+## Lean Games

+We aim to make the next generation of pedagogical experiences for learning the Lean language, building on the success of the current Lean Game Server and its predecessors.

+First we mention the aspects of the system we intend to retain.

+- The architecture is still server-client.
+It is a non-goal to do run a lean process in the browser.
+- Lean game content is still structured as a simple, fixed-depth hierarchy of "worlds" and "levels".
+- Per-level game content still consists of progressively revealed, narrative text, a single proof goal, hints, and specifying the "inventory" of allowed tactics.

+We have the following goals for improvments:

+### Workbench & Lean Ecosystem Integration

+- Previewing a game whose underlying source is edited in the workbench should be an easy, one-click "turn-over" experience for the author.
+  It should be possible to simply give a link to someone else to allow them to play the game.

+- Authors can write games as Verso documents.

+- Authors can easily convert existing games to this Verso format.

+### Legibility

+- We plan to push the capabilities of the game interface more in the direction of learners that are less familiar with theorem proving.
+This means providing an experience that deliberately restricts the available operations the player can perform with the aim of making it easier to perceive what the correct operation is at any given time.

+- In practice we expect this to mean offering a "direct manipulation"-style interface, taking influence from Sketch, Blockly, Actema, Paperproof, etc.

+### Transferrability

+- Despite the above goal, we wish to nonetheless not stray too far from the value of lean games serving as an *onramp to proving and programming in Lean for real*.
+No matter what drag-and-drop functionality is offered, it must produce (and must be judged valid or invalid consistent with the production of) textual Lean proofs.
+This is "behind the scenes" by default, but users absolutely should be able to inspect it and see how it reacts to the operations they have become familiar with.
+This is analogous to the current Lean Game Server offering "text" vs. "typewriter" mode.

+### Extensibility

+- It is a goal to be able to support appropriate interface affordances for arbitrary Lean tactics.

+- Specifically, incrementally drilling into expressions for targeted rewrites with something like `conv` should be possible, and the various choices should be directly visible as affordances to the user, without having to know ahead of time that, e.g. `lhs` is how they are meant to select the left side of an expression.

+- Similarly, we intend to support `calc` proofs.

+### Measurability

+- Progress through games should be stored server-side when users have accounts.

+- With users' consent, at least in the context of a controlled study, the workbench should be able to collect metrics so that we can measure the effectiveness of interventions and interface design choices.

 # User Stories